About Title IX and Gender Equity

 What we do

 In order to make sure Cal State Fullerton is in compliance with Title IX, the Title IX and Gender Equity Office is responsible for ensuring that all programs and activities at Cal State Fullerton are free from sex and gender-based discrimination.
 This applies to all academic, educational, extracurricular, and athletic activities (both on and off campus).
-The California State University (CSU) has defined gender to include sex (which includes, but is not limited to pregnancy, childbirth, breastfeeding or any related medical conditions), gender identity, gender expression, transgender and sex sterortyping.
-In addition to sex-based discrimination, sexual harassment, sexual misconduct, dating violence, domestic violence, stalking, and retaliation are all prohibited by CSU policy and addressed by Title IX and Gender Equity.
+The California State University (CSU) has defined gender to include sex (which includes, but is not limited to pregnancy, childbirth, breastfeeding or any related medical conditions), gender identity, gender expression, and sex stereotyping.
+In addition to sex-based discrimination, sexual harassment, sexual assault/sexual misconduct, sexual exploitation, dating/domestic violence, stalking, and retaliation are all prohibited by CSU policy and addressed by Title IX and Gender Equity.
 In order to do this, the work of Title IX and Gender Equity staff is divided in three areas.

 Education & Training

-The following groups of people receive ongoing training about policies and procedures.
+The following groups of people receive training about policies and procedures.

 - All new students